branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 ```

 Note that this example is purely for inference and architectural demonstration purposes only, and weights are randomized.
 In practice, the weights are learned during training.

+#### **Conclusion**

+Now you are familiar with the transformer architecture and its components!
+We have covered the input embeddings, positional encoding, attention mechanism, multi-head attention mechanism, add & norm layer, feed-forward network, encoder block, and decoder block.
+We have also implemented the encoder-only transformer and decoder-only transformer in PyTorch using basic operations.

+I hope this blog post has helped you understand the transformer architecture better.
+If you have any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/byang02/), or my email at [jqm9ba@virginia.edu](mailto: jqm9ba@virginia.edu).